jarrodmillman/stat133-summer2014/website/content/pages/about.md

     * Lab meets TuTh 10-11A or 12-1P in [340 EVANS](https://maps.google.com/maps?q=340+evans+statistics+berkeley+ca&hl=en&sll=37.8757,-122.25631&sspn=0.01045,0.021136&t=h&hq=340+evans+statistics+berkeley+ca&z=16)
 * CNN: [79690](http://osoc.berkeley.edu/OSOC/osoc?p_ccn=79690&p_term=SU)

-## Course Description

-An introduction to computationally intensive applied statistics.
-Topics may include organization and use of databases, visualization and graphics, statistical learning and data mining, model validation procedures, and the presentation of results.

 **Prerequisites**: Familiarity with basic concepts in probability and statistics is important.
 Being comfortable with matrices, vectors, basic set